koush/docs.scrypted.app/scrypted-nvr/installation.md

 For example, if a `Large` disk fails, some high resolution stream will be unavailable.
 But the remote and low resolution recordings stored on the `Fast` disks are still available.

 RAID Storage can be assigned to Recording Storage as a `Large` or `Fast` directory for servers that need full redundancy.

+## Storage Utilization

+Scrypted NVR will delete recordings and potentially stop recording if the disk reaches 10% free space or only has 10GB free space remaining.
+This is to ensure there is sufficient space avaolable for OS updates and optimal filesystem performance (defragmentation/realloction).
+The system may become unresponsive if disk is filled completely, potentially by other programs writing to the disk.
+For best performance, provide an entire disk or partition to Scrypted NVR.
+Volumes that share disk space other is not recommended as it may cause issues with recording retention periods.